 The “refined and unpredictable character” quite possibly indicates the fact that humanity’s addiction to pleasure and comfort will be used as a strong mechanism for control.
 Few will be ready to sacrifice the comforts of the times.
 Why?
-Because for them these material things are truly all they have.
+Because for such these material things are truly all they have.

 The message of “repent for the Kingdom of heaven is at hand” has been supplanted by the message of “let us build an earthly kingdom of well-being for all humanity.”
 The health and salvation of the soul have been subordinated to the physical preservation and well-being of the flesh and its desires.

 The Truth of the Gospel is no longer an all-encompassing eternal standard for the lives of men.
-Rather, it has been beat back to the realm of the “individual” and what seems good to him.
+Rather, it has been beaten back to the realm of the “individual” and what seems good to him.
 Thus, a false separation has taken place.
 The needs of mankind have been compartmentalized into the strictly religious, which is viewed in subjective terms, and the socio-political.
 It is the latter that is given preeminence in the modern world because it, seemingly, tends the physical needs of man.

 Since for modern man the material is the only “real,” that which tends to his material cravings and desires is made divine.
 Humanity never outgrows idolatry, it only becomes more sophisticated.
 He will always pinch incense on the altar of the gods of physical comfort.

 In such a mindset, Christianity, specifically Orthodoxy, becomes a set of predominately outward rites which may be modified and adapted to meet the “needs of men.”
-Truth may be sacrificed for the “greater good” of the physical well-being of humanity.
+The Truth may be sacrificed for the “greater good” of the physical well-being of humanity.
 It is, thus, easily molded to promote the gospel of the times, the preeminence of the physical well-being of man in the world.
 At this point serving as a minister, a priest, becomes just a profession.

-Yet if the Church is only an institution primarily concerned with physical well-being, then it is indeed useless and is sealing its fate as being obsolete.
+Yet if the Church is reduced to only an institution primarily concerned with physical well-being, then it is indeed useless and is sealing its fate as being obsolete.
 For there are plenty of other organizations that tend to material well-being in a far superior manner.

 It is precisely the Revealed Truth, which is the essential reality of true Christianity, that guarantees its eternal relevance.
 Once these treasures are sacrificed in the name of mortal material existence then it truly becomes savorless salt.

-In some sense, as “western” Christians, we stand in the most dire of positions, saturated as we are with physical “comforts and pleasures.”
+In some sense, as “western” Christians, we stand in the direst of positions, saturated as we are with physical “comforts and pleasures.”
 We are indeed to be pitied the most!
 Is our “standard of Western living” simply a prison in which we have become spiritually anemic?
 Will it be the means by which we softly accept the pillaging of the treasures of faith so to at least maintain external structures?